 Your GP is an expert in screening and treating conditions that may be associated with psoriasis such as heart disease, increased blood pressure, raised cholesterol, type 2 diabetes and psoriatic arthritis.
-It is important to discuss with your GP the risk factors and attend for regular check-ups and monitoring.
+It is important to discuss your risk factors with your GP and attend for regular check-ups and monitoring.